The Runcitruncated 24-cell

 The following image shows a projection of the runcitruncated 24-cell, centered on a truncated octahedron.
 This time, we use a parallel projection for exploring the structure of the polytope.

 The truncated octahedron in the center is the closest cell to the 4D viewpoint.
 For clarity, we render all other cells in a light transparent color.

-As we have seen in the perspective projections, six rhombicubotahedra surround this nearest cell, as shown next:
+As we have seen in the perspective projections, six rhombicuboctahedra surround this nearest cell, as shown next:

-These rhombicuboctahedra look a bit flattened, because they are being viewed from a 45° angle.
+These rhombicuboctahedra look a bit flattened, because they are seen at a 45° angle.
 In 4D, they are perfectly uniform.
 They each share a square face with the nearest cell.